-Additionally, the Council may periodically solicit proposals for habitat areas of particular concern or conservation and enhancement measures to minimize the potential adverse effects from fishing.
-Those proposals that the Council endorses would be implemented through FMP amendments.
+Additionally, the Council may proposals for HAPCs and/or conservation and enhancement measures to minimize the potential adverse effects of fishing.
+Any proposal endorsed by the Council would be implemented by FMP amendments.
+HAPC proposals may be solicited every 5 years, coinciding with the EFH 5-year review, or may be initiated at any time by the Council.